 There is still hope for those who have committed apostasy, for Christ will never give up on His own easily.
 However, the choice is ours to make.
 We know that Israel as a nation used to renounce its faith by turning from Yahweh and worshipping false idols.
 Despite this, God never gave up on them.
 He took them back whenever they repented wholeheartedly and turned to their God.

-Should I divorce or separate with my spouse who has renounced their faith?
+Should I divorce or separate from my spouse who has renounced their faith?

 There is a biblical principle Paul taught in 1 Corinthians 7:15 about separating or divorcing an unbeliever.
 A person who has renounced their faith is equated to an unbeliever and therefore, should be treated as one.
 God Has called all believers to live in peace and anyone who dares to separate us from Christ should be avoided.